'There is no technological substitute for it': Greensboro Youth Orchestra resumes in-person rehearsals — outdoors

 The COVID-19 pandemic has kept the Greensboro Symphony Youth Orchestra's three ensembles from rehearsing together in person since spring.
 Rehearsals moved online.

-That changed Sunday, when masked members gathered at a social distance under the expansive, roofed pavilion for the start of weekly fall rehearsals.
+That changed the other day, when masked members gathered at a social distance under the expansive, roofed pavilion for the start of weekly fall rehearsals.

 For many, it was their first in-person reunion in months.